 David H. Koch, along with his brother Charles Koch, is a co-owner of Koch Industries, the second-largest private company in America according to Forbes, with a revenue of $100 billion as of December 2017.
 Forbes estimated David Koch's net worth at $50.7 billion.
 Washington Post reported in 2018 that David was stepping down from Koch Industries and Americans for Prosperity due to health issues. , ,

-In addition to running Koch Industries, the Koch brothers have worked to co-found a large number of conservative think tanks and have funneled millions of dollars into an extensive political network.
-That network, which includes a wide range of groups fighting against regulations on carbon emissions and denying the existence or seriousness of man-made climate change, was first dubbed “the Kochtopus” by the Koch's libertarian allies in the 1970s.
+In addition to running Koch Industries, the Koch brothers created a large number of right-wing groups and have funneled millions of dollars into an extensive political network.
+That network, which includes a wide range of groups fighting against regulations on carbon emissions and denying the existence or seriousness of man-made climate change, was first dubbed “the Kochtopus” by the some Libertarians in the late 1970s.

 Greenpeace has described Koch Industries as a “kingpin of climate science denial” and noted the organization has outpaced ExxonMobil when it comes to donations to organizations engaged in a public relations effort to attack climate science.
 In an August 2010 issue of The New Yorker, Jane Mayer outlined how the Koch network operates to combat environmental regulation and, at the time, had consistently pushed against a wide range of Obama-administration regulations. ,